Scientific Name: Myristica Fragrans Houtt

 It is impossible to view the importance of nutmeg essential oil strongly enough because our everyday medicine chests now have antibiotics and all manner of clever drugs, but that was not always the case and, for a long time, spices were all doctors had.
 This tale is quite long and convoluted, but if it does nothing else, it will show you just how powerful an essential oil it is and just how desired in the past, nutmeg essential oil has been.

-The ocean waters surrounding Indonesia are home to more than 17,000 islands, their unique climate has always been the perfect terroir for spice ingredients to grow.
+The ocean waters surrounding Indonesia are home to more than 17,000 islands, and their unique climate has always been the perfect terroir for spice ingredients to grow.
 The fifteenth century was a time of great exploration of the area, especially by the Spanish, Dutch and Portuguese, hungry to dominate the lucrative spice market and to hopefully cut out Asian and Arabic middlemen who fiercely protected the islands’ locations allowing them to increasingly force prices higher.

 High on the list of ingredients, the explorers wanted to locate was nutmeg, whose essential oil was being used as a treatment for the bubonic plague.